A Guide To Storing Toasted Bread

 3. Store A Toasted Bread Sandwich In An Airtight Container Wrapped In Paper Towel

 Many people prefer a toasted sandwich for lunch.
 If you’ve made the sandwich in the morning for lunch later at work, you may end up with soggy bread.
-Let’s answer the question, how to store a toasted sandwich for lunch later?

 To store a toasted sandwich for lunch later: